karlotness/adrt/docs/examples.sinogram.rst

    ax.grid(True)

+To calculate the exact height (intercept) :math:`h` for each digital line, we draw a line that passes through the cell centers of the left-most and right-most entry of the digital line.
+We then use its point of intersection with the left boundary of the image as the :math:`h` coordinate of that line.
+The slope of that line yields the angle :math:`\theta` upon taking the :math:`arctan`.
+Note that the integer :math:`\lceil h \rceil - 1` agrees with the discrete height index of the digital line.

+We remark here that the discrete height index is incremented in the direction that is opposite from that used in [#press06]_ and start from 0 at the top of the image.
+This choice was made to make the height indexing agree with the 2D array indexing adopted for this implementation.

-We will illustrate the coordinate transform for all quadrants.
-Let us color each entry in the four quadrants
+We next illustrate the coordinate transform for all quadrants.
+Let us color each entry in the four quadrants as follows.

 .. plot::
    :context: close-figs